FrontISTR/FrontISTR_manual/markdown_files/en/docs/analysis/analysis_07.md

 If any of the following cases occurs during the analysis, the nonlinear static analysis is considered to have failed and an error is terminated.

 - The number of sub-steps reaches the upper limit before `time` reaches the step end time.
-- When the time increment `dtime_base` falls below the time increment lower limit `mindt`.
+- The time increment `dtime_base` falls below the time increment lower limit `mindt`.
 - When does not converge continuously for the specified number (`N_C`) of times.

 #### Adjust time increment baseline `dtime_base`